-The Firm offers continuous and regular investment supervisory services on a discretionary and nondiscretionary basis as well as financial planning and consulting.
-While we work with clients, we have the ongoing responsibility to select and/or make recommendations based upon the objectives of the client, as to specific securities or other investments that he/she recommends or purchases/sells in clients' accounts.
-We utilize a variety of investment types when making investment recommendations/purchases in client accounts which include, but are not limited to equity securities, fixed-income securities, alternatives, mutual funds, and Independent Managers.
-The investments recommended/purchased are based on the client's individual needs, goals, and objectives.
-The Firm offers investment advice on any investment held by the client at the start of the advisory relationship.
+The Firm offers continuous and regular investment supervisory services on a discretionary and non-discretionary basis, as well as financial planning and consulting.
+While we work with Clients, we have the ongoing responsibility to select and/or make recommendations based upon the objectives of the Client as to specific securities or other investments that he/she recommend or purchase/sell in Clients' accounts.
+We utilize a variety of investment types when making investment recommendations/purchases in Client accounts, which include, but are not limited to, equity securities, fixed-income securities, alternatives, mutual funds, and Independent Managers.
+The investments recommended/purchased are based on the Client's individual needs, goals, and objectives.
+The Firm offers investment advice on any investment held by the Client at the start of the advisory relationship.
 We describe the material investment risks under Item 8 - Methods of Analysis, Investment Strategies, and Risk of Loss.
-Financial Planning may be provided to clients as a part of the Investment Management Services.
-When being provided as a separate service it is described in this section under Financial Consulting Services below.
+Financial Planning may be provided to Clients as a part of the Investment Management Services.
+When being provided as a separate service, it is described in this section under Financial Consulting Services below.

 We discuss our discretionary authority below under Item 16 - Investment Discretion.
-For more information about the restrictions clients can put on their accounts, see Tailored Services and Client Imposed Restrictions in this item below.
+For more information about the restrictions Clients can put on their accounts, see Tailored Services and Client-Imposed Restrictions in this item below.
 We describe the fees charged for investment management services below under Item 5 - Fees and Compensation.